sampathgujarathi/bunny-plugin/README.md

 # fakeProfile Plugin for Pyoncord/Bunny
-This repo contains a template for creating a [Pyoncord/Bunny](https://github.com/pyoncord/Bunny) plugin.
+This repo contains a created plugin for [Pyoncord/Bunny](https://github.com/pyoncord/Bunny).
+If you want to PC version, go to here: https://github.com/sampathgujarathi/fakeProfile

 # How to install?
 Paste this plugin's URL into the Plugins page of Pyoncord/Bunny, following: